eitanyaffe/mview/README.md

 Users visualize their data by creating configuration files that point to their tables while using existing profiles.
 The architecture supports the implementation of new profiles.

+### Segment-based visualization

+mview uses a segment-based coordinate system.
+A **segment** is a sub-contig interval defined by a contig name, start, and end coordinates.
+A **bin** (or genome) is a collection of segments.
+The current **view** is an ordered sequence of segments that determines what is displayed in the visualization.

+This design enables flexible visualization of genomic regions:
+- Display arbitrary sub-regions of contigs
+- Reorder segments independently of their genomic coordinates
+- Visualize bins composed of segments from multiple contigs

+For simpler use cases, you can create a 1-to-1 mapping between contigs and segments (each segment spans an entire contig), effectively treating the viewer as contig-based.
+If you want to segment your contigs, alntools provides segmentation based on partially aligned reads (see [alntools documentation](../alntools/README.md)).

 ## Installation

 ### Installation Overview